Who Gets Custom Deal Toys (and What Exactly are They For?)

 Why would deal toys survive these realities?

 On the other hand, the impact of new workplace arrangements, especially in the form of fewer in-person interactions with colleagues and clients, has been profound.
-If anything, it has also tended to heighten the need to recognize employee contributions and to forge deeper bonds with clients.
+If anything, it has also tended to heighten the need to recognize employee contributions and forge deeper bonds with clients.

 LIV Golf-PGA Legal Settlement Tombstone

-Again, if anything, deal toys have proliferated.
+Again, if anything, deal commemoratives have proliferated.
 Though they may not be ordering “deal toys” by name, a growing number of clients outside the financial sector are ordering similarly customized commemoratives to celebrate not only transactions but other organizational achievements and milestones.

-These might, for example, recognize a strategic partnership or joint venture, legal advisory work in a favorable judicial decision, or regulatory approval of a new drug.
+But you might also want a “deal toy” to recognize a strategic partnership or joint venture, legal advisory work in a favorable judicial decision, or regulatory approval of a new drug.

 Contact Us For a Quote Today